 Since 2013 he has been co-running Long Distance Press (LDP) with artist Thomas Whittle.
 Working between Glasgow, Newcastle, London and Edinburgh, LDP started as a postal art project that quickly turned into collaborative works, publications and exhibitions.

-Across 2023-24 LDP will be developing a new public artwork with The Showroom as part of the programme of public art commissions at Paddington Square.
+Across 2023-24 LDP will develop a new public artwork with The Showroom as part of the programme of public art commissions in partnership with Lacuna, supported by Great Western Developments at Tanner Lane, situated between Paddington Square and St Mary’s Hospital.